AntonioAPDL/antonio-aguirre.github.io/_posts/2024-12-10-statistics-bayesian-methods.md

 Workflows often become disorderly when moving beyond predefined designs and analyses.
 Practical constraints—such as limited time, computational resources, and the consequences of incorrect decisions—frequently necessitate shortcuts.
 A structured workflow mitigates these challenges by offering a systematic approach to balancing rigor with practicality.

-The **Bw** provides a comprehensive framework for organizing applied Bayesian Statistics.
+A Bayesian Workflow provides a comprehensive framework for organizing applied Bayesian Statistics.
 It embraces the iterative nature of statistical modeling, acknowledges the importance of learning from flawed models, and prioritizes the exploration of uncertainty.
 By following these structured principles, practitioners can make informed, defensible decisions while navigating the complexities of statistical analysis.

 For those interested in exploring this further, I would recommend you review Gelman et al. (2020) and consider how these principles can be applied in your work.